 #4 - There are states of being that form part of who we are and these states - restlessness and/or a racing mind - are the very ways of being that then need negotiating, peacefully asserted and guided to ways of coexisting with requirements of reality.

 #5 - Colour and choice of colours are essential in breathing exercises and various forms of meditation.
 In therapy, you’re encouraged to describe your emotional understanding of different colours and attach personal meanings.

 Colour in emotional terms is not a universal construct and what matters most is whether or not there is harmony, connectedness and creating that emotional dialogue.
 If colour-emotion associations are created and preluding breathing exercises, such method can encourage and open up a new emotional channel of communication.

 In many such cases, using an agreed and established colour-emotion association prior to practising breathing exercises, can assist a progression and development of an all-encompassing emotional vocabulary.
-An inner dialogue is then formed by both power of emotions and that of colour – each image and/or safe place being created as a compound of both and synchronised through breathing.
+Inner dialogue is then formed by both power of emotions and that of colour – each image and/or safe place is created as a compound of both and synchronised through breathing.

 Find the right counsellor or therapist for you